avilabon/MDEF_Albert/docs/term3/T3-05-DigitalPrototypingForDesign/T3-05-01-DP4D_Module4.md

         //
         ```

+In the module 5 we used the same wearable soft sensor and the circuit of module 4 and we tryed to convert the inputs into a more or less artistic output.

+In this case we play with the pressure on the sensor as a symptom of stress and we try to achieve an inversely proportional output.
+For example, for high values ​​of the sensor, that is, high stress levels, a decrease in the speed and volume of the music was caused and for low values, that is, low pressure or low stress, it caused a sound output at speeds. and higher volumes to activate.

+??? note
+    No code or fabrication files are included because the final result wasn't very achieved.

 ### Reflections

-- Short and productive seminar, in my opinion, very interesting and that provides us with more resources for our future projects.
+- Short and productive seminars, in my opinion, very interesting and that provides us with more resources for our future projects.

-- Building the diy sensor ourselves increased our understanding of how it works.
+- Building the diy sensor ourselves increased our understanding of how it works and enables us for future more complex soft sensor designs.

-- I really liked the possibility of working on these topics exclusively with open source softwares.
-I feel like I need a little more time to play with these softwares.
-I hope to have the possibility in future projects.
+- I really liked the possibility of working on these topics exclusively with open source software.
+Although with these softwares you can build simple things relatively quickly, there are so many options that I need more practice time to get comfortable.

+- Despite Max 8 is commercial, it is also very interesting and powerful as it offers a wide range of capabilities.

 - I really want to continue experimenting with topics of interaction, processing and representation.
 I see that they open up a lot of very interesting possibilities from an artistic point of view but also from a product design point of view.
+I feel that these modules have been just a small bite an attractive and interesting topic, **interaction**.

 ???+ quote "Tools and references"